Fold-transversal surface code cultivation: Results

-\Cref{fig:STO} highlights the advantage of our approach in terms of spacetime volume.
-Here we calculate the spacetime volume required for a target LER of $10^{-6}$, using a fault distance $\fd3$ and the same final code distance 13.
+\Cref{fig:STO} highlights the advantage of our approach in terms of overhead.
+We calculate the expected spacetime volume required for target LERs of $2\times 10^{-6}$ {and $10^{-9}$}, for protocols with fault distances $\fd3$ and $\fd5$, respectively.
 The spacetime volume is defined as the qubit–gate product (the number of active qubits times the number of gate steps).
 This metric naturally accounts for differences in depth and qubit count across protocols, and also reflects the fact that error detection can halt a protocol mid-way rather than incurring the cost of executing the full circuit.
 Using this metric provides a more accurate comparison than the expected number of attempts.
-Our protocol demonstrates an order-of-magnitude improvement in spacetime volume compared to Refs.~\cite{gidney2024magic,chen2025efficient}.
-More details on the spacetime volume are provided in~\cref{app:spacetime volume}.
+Our protocol demonstrates significant improvement in spacetime volume compared to Refs.~\cite{gidney2024magic,chen2025efficient}.
+We refer the reader to~\cref{app:sims} for further details on the calculation of expected spacetime volume.